Harlock123/LCTDataGrid/README.md

 The Grid will be drawn on the canvas.
 The index.html page will shows a number of other setup items like configuring and extended CSS block to configure the grids visuals (Fonts and Colors and sample data and son on)

-Also shown in that sample file are wrireing to grid events for cells being clicked on and hovered over and touched and so on.
+Also shown in that sample file are wiring to grid events for cells being clicked on and hovered over and touched and so on.

 There are also some other buttons that populate the grid with data from URLS and webservices